studiogangster/next-gen-algo-trading-bot/README.md

 - **Backend (FastAPI):** Handles API requests, data ingestion, and orchestration.
 - **Redis (TimeSeries):** Stores all historical and real-time candles, supports fast queries and pub/sub.
 - **Ray Cluster:** Distributed compute for real-time indicators, signal generation, and heavy analytics.
 - **Workers:** Each Ray worker can run a strategy, indicator, or ML model in parallel.
+Each instrument's data fetch runs in its own worker, ensuring no rate limit or bottleneck issues.
 - **Zerodha API:** Source of live and historical market data.

 ---